themeroid/bootstrap-theme/README.md

 # [Bootstrap Multipurpose Theme]

-Camcharge Bootstrap multipurpose Theme is great UI kit which has huge components, section and online drag & drop editor for easy of use.
+Bootstrap multipurpose Theme is great UI kit which has huge components, section and online drag & drop editor for easy of use.

 **Table of Content**